14 Quintessential Books About the Asian-American Experience (and 10 More Still on My List!)

 Why Read: Highlights modern day sweatshops hidden away in the US

-Kimberly Chang and her mother move to Brooklyn from their lives in Hong Kong before it returns to China.
+In the 1990s, Kimberly Chang and her mother move to Brooklyn from Hong Kong before it returns to China.
 Hoping for a fresh start via her Aunt Paula and buying into the American dream, they’re shocked by the immense poverty awaiting them.
 Their apartment is barely livable and the job Aunt Paula promised her mother pays pennies at a sweatshop hidden within the city.

 By day Kimberly attends school and by evening she comes to the sweatshop to help her mother and earn some money.
 As they settle into their lives in the US, Kimberly finds herself struggling between the promise of something more with her natural gift at academia and what she knows within the small, impoverished Chinese community.